 17. Article 7 defines the competence of the new Single Judge (SJ) formation concerning decisions in clearly inadmissible cases.
 The President of the Court appointed 20 judges, including both experienced and newly arrived judges, respecting the principle of equality between colleagues, to act as SJ as of 1 June 2010 until 31 May 2011.
-These judges are drawn evenly from the Court's five sections.
+These judges were drawn evenly from the Court's five sections.
 The States for which each would be responsible were (flexibly) determined.
 For most States, one single judge was sufficient; the exceptions are Russia (5 single judges), Turkey (4), Romania (3), Ukraine (3) and Poland (2).
 On 1 June 2011, a replacement group of 20 SJ was appointed.
-In June 2012, the system was revised, with all judges (except the President and Section Presidents3) acting as SJ.
+In June 2012, the system was revised, with all judges (except the President and Section Presidents4) acting as SJ.

 18. Case-processing statistics from the Court show a constant and significant increase in the number of cases rejected at the filtering stage.
 In 2009, when filtering was done mainly by three-judge committees, they rejected 31,500 applications.
 The single-judge formation entered into force for all States Parties in mid-2010, and by the end of that year the number of cases rejected at the filtering stage increased by 11% to just over 35,000.
 The Court's output rose even further in 2011, when nearly 47,000 applications were dealt with by single judges, an increase of 31%.
-This upward trend has continued in 2012 [to be completed by the CDDH].
+This upward trend has continued in 2012, with 66,907 single judge decisions taken up to the end of October 2012.

-3 The seat of the judge elected in respect of Bosnia and Herzegovina is currently vacant.
+4 The seat of the judge elected in respect of Bosnia and Herzegovina is currently vacant.